sturoscy-personal/esgf-roadmap/core_architecture/user-stories.md

 node as a new location for datasets, the **STAC Transaction API** creates a “replica add” event on the **ESGF-wide event stream** with the new replica information.
 Each ESGF index that subscribes to the event stream can now update its local index with the new replica information.

+### Replication request for a Data Node

+**Option 1**: direct connection to ESGF Replicator Webapp

+Ashley is a researcher who uses a national high performance computer NHPC to perform his analysis and wishes to do some research with
+ESGF data that isn't currently hosted at NHPC.
+Ashley signs into meta grid, searches for relevant datasets and adds them to his cart.
+He selects to issue download request for these datasets to NHPC which redirects him to the request page of NHPC's ESGF replicator Webapp
+(logging in if required).
+He submitted the request and awaits action from the data manager at NHPC.

+Alternatively, he refines a search to datasets of interest and issues a query based replication request via a button at the top of the search results page

+**Option 2**: manual connection to ESGF Replicator Webapp

+Ashley is a researcher who uses a national high performance computer NHPC to perform his analysis and wishes to do some research with
+ESGF data that isn't currently hosted at NHPC.
+Ashley signs into meta grid, searches for relevant datasets and adds them to his cart.
+He selects to download a replication request file which he then uploads to the request page of NHPC's ESGF replicator Web app (logging in if required).
+He submitted the request and awaits action from the data manager at NHPC.

+Alternatively, he refines a search to datasets of interest and downloads a query based replication request via a button at the top of the search results page

+### Updating replicator replication policy from requests

+Ashley is a Data Manager at a national supercomputing center.
+He is responsible for moderating data replication requests that are received on the ESGF Replicator Webapp.
+Ashley logs into the webapp to make a decision whether to approve or decline each request based on if the request came from someone who is a registered user at the center, the request size (bytes and #files) is within policy, (other TBC).
+Optionally, he could contact the user for clarification (out of the webapp) using contact details displayed in the webapp.
+The ESGF Replicator Webapp will send a message to the user submitting the request notifying them of the outcome.
+For approvals, the ESGF webapp will connect to the ESGF Replicator Service API and add the requested replication policy.

 ## Registering an ESGF Data Node

 Xavier is an operator of an ESGF data node at a national supercomputing center.
 Because his center is located in the United States, he has decided to use the **ESGF-West STAC Catalogue** to report new replicas available at his data node.
 The **ESGF-West STAC Catalogue**'s ESGF IAM service is Globus.
 When Xavier is ready to start creating replicas, he creates a Globus group and adds his Replicator's application ID to the group.
 He contacts the operators of the **ESGF-West STAC Catalogue** and gives them details about his data node and the Globus group he's using.
 The Catalogue administrators configure the **ESGF-West STAC Catalogue**'s **STAC Transaction API** to authorize members of the group to perform replica add and replica remove actions for any ESGF dataset.
 Now, when Xavier's ESGF Replicator creates or removes replicas on his data node, it can update the corresponding entries in the **ESGF-West STAC Catalogue** with the changed replica information.